ansys/pyaedt-examples/examples/low_frequency/general/index.rst

          :align: center

-      This example uses PyAEDT to create a 2D model of subsea power cable construction for floating offshore applications.Design variables and material properties are imported from a json configuration file.
+      This example uses PyAEDT to create a 2D model of subsea power cable construction for floating offshore applications.
+Design variables and material properties are imported from a json configuration file.

    .. toctree::
       :hidden: